kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Materials**

-* Stock buffer (Tris-HCl, pH 8.5, 1M)
+* Tris-HCl stock buffer (1M, pH 8.5)
-* Purified protease with known concentrations
+* Purified protease (with known concentrations in ug/mL or uM)
 * MCA substrate stock solution (10 mM)
+* DMSO
 * 384 well black plate
 * Micropipette
 * Micropipette tips
+* Microcentrifuge tube/PCR tube

 **Procedure**

 *Prepare working buffer*

 #.
-Add 1 mL of 1 M Tris-HCl into 4 mL of distilled water to obtained 200 mM of Tris-HCl working solution at pH 8.5.
+Add 1 mL of 1 M Tris-HCl stock buffer solution into 4 mL of distilled water to obtain 200 mM of Tris-HCl working buffer  solution at pH 8.5.

     * Adjust the volume if necessary.
 The ratio of 1 M Tris-HCl to distilled water needed is 1:4 to make 200 mM Tris-HCl